predrag-viceic/kde-on-pitop/README.md

 The default SSH password in Minibian image is [raspberry](https://minibianpi.wordpress.com/faq/).
 Ansible playbook will ask you the SSH password and use it for the orchestration.
 After the orchestration is finished  it will disable console root access.

 When sure that you are orchestrating the correct server, remove `--check` option.

+The pleaybuk will take some time to run and will heat your CPU up to 86°C, depending on your ambient temperature.
+Don't touch the CPU  ! (now I'm sure you will touch it :) )

+It the system hangs on reboot task (may happen), just Ctrl-C and restart the playbook.

 ## Install KDE